yuanfangluo/yuanfangluo.github.io/_posts/swiftui/cs193p/2021/2022-04-07-lecture7-viewmodifier-animation.md

             }
 }
 ```

 - We've made the RoundedRectangle that's on the front, It has no .transition specified on it.
 - it would fade in, because it's going to use opacity which is the default transition.
 - This .transition modifier that we put on this, we're going to put it on the ghost one there, it says, when this View comes and goes, use scaling.
 - So turn into a tiny dot and reappear from a tiny dot.
 - The back RoundedRectangle, it has a .transition declared on it, which is `.identity`.
 - identity means use the same version of me before and after.
 So this means really no animation.

-## Unlike .animation(), .transition() does not get redistributed to a container's content Views.
+## Unlike .animation(), .transition() does not get redistributed to a container's content Views

 So putting .transition() on the ZStack itself, now I'd be talking about the whole ZStack, how does it come and go?